West Indian cricket team in New Zealand in 2020–21: Squads

 Nkrumah Bonner, Joshua Da Silva, Preston McSween, Shayne Moseley, Raymon Reifer and Jayden Seales were also named as reserves for the West Indies' Test squad.
 On 17 October 2020, Dwayne Bravo suffered an injury during the 2020 Indian Premier League, and was ruled out of the West Indies' squad.
 Romario Shepherd was named as Bravo's replacement.
 On 28 October 2020, the squad departed from Barbados for the tour.
 The squad arrived in New Zealand on 30 October 2020, after a 54-hour journey.
 In November 2020, Roston Chase was named as the vice-captain of the West Indies' Test side, with Nicholas Pooran retaining his vice-captaincy role for the T20I matches.

 Tim Southee was named the captain of New Zealand's T20I squad for the first two matches.
 Southee, along with Kyle Jamieson and Ross Taylor were not included for the third T20I match to prepare for the Test series, with Doug Bracewell, Mark Chapman and Scott Kuggeleijn added to New Zealand's squad for the third T20I.

 On 25 November 2020, Colin de Grandhomme was ruled out of the Test series due to an injury, with Daryl Mitchell named as Grandhomme's replacement.
 Mitchell Santner was added to New Zealand's squad for the first Test, as cover for Ajaz Patel.
 Santner was also named as captain of New Zealand's squad for the third T20I, taking over from Tim Southee who was rested for the Test series.
 Ahead of the Test series, Devon Conway was added to New Zealand's squad, covering for BJ Watling who suffered a hamstring injury.
 Watling was later ruled out of the first Test due to his injury, with Tom Blundell named as the team's wicket-keeper for the match.

-Ahead of the second Test match, Shane Dowrich and Kemar Roach both left the West Indies' squad due to personal reasons.
+Ahead of the second Test match, Shane Dowrich and Kemar Roach both left the West Indies' squad for personal reasons.
 Joshua Da Silva was added to the squad, as a replacement wicket-keeper for Dowrich.
 On 10 December 2020, it was announced that Kane Williamson would miss the second Test, due to the birth of his first child, with Tom Latham named as captain of the New Zealand team.